Strengthening Health Systems to Reduce Lead Exposure

 - Arogya Patrika, Official Publication of the Maharashtra Public Health Department, Highlights Lead Poisoning Prevention Efforts

-- Indonesia Kicks Off the First Phase of Blood Lead Surveillance Piloting
+- Indonesia Kicks Off the First Phase of Blood Lead Surveillance Pilot

 - New Video Highlights Government Partnerships and Project Updates During Lead Poisoning Prevention Week